rackerlabs/support-how-to/content/how-to/cloud-servers/copy-files-with-scp-and-rsync/index.md

 This article describes how to transfer a file from and to a remote server.

-### Copying files and directories with scp or rsync
+### Copying files and directories with SCP or Rsync

 You can use SecureShell (SSH) or Remote Sync (Rsync) to transfer files to a remote server.
 Secure Copy (SCP) uses SSH to copy only the files or directories that you select.
 On first